eohjelle/yaml-resume-cli/README.md

 - Use an LLM to further refine a role-specific resume for specific job descriptions.
 Manually go over all changes made.
 - Render the resume to any format using customizable templates.

-See my blog post for more information.
-TODO: insert link
+See my [blog post](https://eohjelle.com/posts/yaml-resume/) for more information.

 ## Example workflow